solana-foundation/solana-improvement-documents/proposals/0165-async-vote-execution.md

 ## Motivation

-Currently the vote transactions and non-vote transactions are mixed together in a block, the vote transactions are only processed in consensus when the whole block has been frozen and all transactions in the block have been verified and executed.
-This is a problem because slow running non-vote transactions may affect how fast the votes are processed and then affect the ability of consensus to pick the correct fork.
+Currently the vote transactions and non-vote transactions are mixed together in a block, a block is considered in consensus only after the whole block has been frozen and all transactions in the block have been verified and executed.
+This is a problem because slow running non-vote transactions may affect affect the ability of consensus to pick the correct fork.
 It may also mean that the leader will more often build on a minority fork so the blocks it packed will be discarded later.

 With different hardware and running environment, there will always be some difference on speed of transaction execution between validators.
 Generally